drov0/exxp/README.md

 Still on the discord : https://discord.gg/W2KyAbm

-### I published my post on wordpress but it was not published on steem what's up ?
+### I published my post on wordpress but it was not published on hive what's up ?

 Check the plugin settings to make sure that you have set everything correctly. you should see

-"Connectivity to the steem server : Ok Username/posting key : Ok
+"Connectivity to the hive server : Ok
+Username/posting key : Ok
 "